Minsu-Ko/Minsu-Ko.github.io/index.md

   <img src="/assets/img/me_formal.jpg" style="width:30%; height:auto;"/>
 </p>

-Hi, my name is Minsu Ko, a senior undergraduate student at the department of physics at Korea Advanced Institute of Science and Technology (KAIST).
+Hi, my name is **Minsu Ko**, a senior undergraduate student at the department of physics at Korea Advanced Institute of Science and Technology (KAIST).
 Currently I'm working as a student assistant at the Center for Axion and Precision Physics Research (CAPP) of Institute for Basic Science (IBS).